nerun/fanzine-cms/README.md

 No database required!
 Place your images in the `img/` folder and your articles in `articles/`, you can organize them by year, etc. Just remember to pass the right path in the links.
 See below.

-## Easy customization
+## CSS customization

-The main Cascading Style Sheet (CSS) is very simple: `style.css`.
-Easy to understand and easy to change.

-However, if you think you need some help, this is a great start: [CSS Tutorial](https://www.w3schools.com/Css/).
+There is only one Cascading Style Sheet (CSS): `style.css`.
+And it's not exactly easy to understand.
+However, if you feel like you need some help, this is a great place to start: [CSS Tutorial](https://www.w3schools.com/css).
 I learned a lot there.
+Also, test the validity of your style sheets in [Jigsaw](https://jigsaw.w3.org/css-validator), a CSS validator.

 ## Engine